In-Memory Cache

 Imagor maintains an in-memory cache of decoded image pixels, keyed by image path.
 This avoids repeated I/O and decode for the same source image across different requests — base images, watermark() and image() filter overlays all share the same cache.

-The cache stores raw pixel buffers keyed by image path.
+The cache stores pixel buffers keyed by image path.
 Each request gets its own independent image object reconstructed from the cached bytes, so concurrent requests are fully safe with no shared mutable state.
-The cache is backed by ristretto with LRU eviction and a configurable byte budget.
+Concurrent cache misses for the same path are deduplicated — only one fetch and decode occurs regardless of how many requests arrive simultaneously.
+The cache uses LRU eviction with a configurable byte budget.

 VIPS_CACHE_SIZE=52428800 # Cache byte budget (e.g. 50 MiB).
 Default 0 = disabled